 Pollens of Entomophilous Plants

-plants are primarily pollinated by insects.
+by insects.
 These plants produce nectar

-and highly nutritious pollen to attract insects, trading these
+to attract insects, trading these for pollination

-for pollination service by the insect.
 You have already seen a picture of pollen from the lily, an insect pollinated plant.
 Click on the thumnail photo at left, if you want to look at it again. |

 Pollens from entomophilous plants are heavy and sticky.
 They do not become airborne, so they cannot get into your nose and cause allergies.